Elasticity Detection: A Building Block for Internet Congestion Control: Introduction

+Is it possible to achieve the benefits of \dcc algorithms while ensuring that throughput does not degrade in the presence of buffer-filling schemes?
+We believe that a rigorous answer to this question requires the sender to understand the {\em nature} of the cross traffic.
+The salient aspect of this nature is whether the cross traffic is buffer-filling or not.
+That, however, is beyond our current abilities, but we contribute in this paper a new, rigorous algorithm to characterize whether cross traffic is {\em elastic} or not.
+We also show that elasticity is a good metric for determining whether the sender should attempt to control delays.

+We define a flow to be elastic at a given bottleneck if it {\em increases its rate when it senses that more bandwidth is available there, and decreases it otherwise}.
+All other flows are {\em inelastic}.
+Examples of elastic flows include backlogged flows using either buffer-filling schemes like Cubic and NewReno, or delay-based schemes like Vegas, Copa, and BBR~\cite{bbr}.
+By contrast, constant bit-rate (CBR) flows, short TCP connections, application-limited flows, and flows bottlenecked at a different link are all inelastic.
+In general, traffic could have both elastic and inelastic flows; we define traffic to be elastic if it contains any elastic flows, and inelastic otherwise.

+We have developed an {\em elasticity detector} called {\em Nimbus}, which any sender can use to make its congestion-control decisions.
+When Nimbus deems cross traffic to be inelastic, the sender can use a \dcc algorithm to achieve low delays, but when cross traffic is elastic, an algorithm that competes fairly with the cross traffic without necessarily attempting to control delay is required.

+Because all buffer-filling flows are elastic, this approach guarantees that a sender using Nimbus will not lose throughput by using a \dcc method when competing with such flows.
+It may, however, miss out on opportunities to control delays when cross traffic is both elastic and itself \dcc{} (note that this is really no different from the status quo, where a Cubic, BBR, or even Copa flow will crush Vegas, for example).
+Competing fairly with \dcc cross traffic while achieving low delay requires a method to determine not only the nature, but also the type of congestion control algorithm used by the cross traffic.

-{\bf Approach.} We have developed an elasticity detector that uses only end-to-end observations to monitor the cross traffic.
-The sender continuously modulates its rate to create small traffic fluctuations at the bottleneck at a specific frequency (e.g., 5 Hz).
-It concurrently estimates the cross traffic rate using RTT samples and its own send and receive rates, and observes if the cross traffic fluctuates at the same frequency.
-If it does, then the sender concludes that it is elastic; otherwise, it is inelastic.
+{\bf Elasticity detection.} Nimbus uses only end-to-end RTT measurements to monitor the cross traffic to determine if the cross traffic is elastic.
+The sender continuously modulates its rate with sinusoidal pulses to create small traffic fluctuations at the bottleneck at a specific frequency (e.g., 5 Hz).
+It concurrently estimates the rate of the cross traffic based on the its own send and receive rates, and monitors its frequency response (FFT) to determine if the cross traffic's rate oscillates at the same frequency.
+If it does, then the sender concludes that the cross traffic contains elastic flows; otherwise, it is inelastic.

-This technique works well because elastic and inelastic flows react differently to short-timescale traffic variations at the bottleneck.
-In particular, most elastic TCP flows are ACK clocked; therefore, fluctuations in the inter-packet arrival times at the receiver, reflected in ACKs, cause similar fluctuations in subsequent packet transmissions.
-By contrast, the rate of an inelastic flow is not sensitive to traffic variations at the bottleneck.
+This technique relies on two assumptions.
+First, the sender must be able to create sufficient pulses and observe the impact on cross traffic over a period of time.
+Thus it is best suited for large data transfers.
+Fortunately, it is for such transfers that delay-controlling schemes are useful, because short flows are unlikely to cause significant queueing delay~\cite{bufferbloat}.